mattcooperdev/djmattcooper/README.md

 [View the live project here.](https://codeinstitute.net)

-This is the main marketing website for Code Institute.
-It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential students and partners.
+This is the main marketing website for DJ Matt Cooper.
+It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for current and potential fans and employers.

 <h2 align="center"><img src="https://i.ibb.co/TYvTXz1/Example-CI.png"></h2>